Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Heterogeneous and Multi-Source Fatigue Detection Framework

 \subsection{Framework}

-The overall framework is summarized in Figure \ref{fig2}, with the detailed procedures outlined in Algorithms \ref{alg:enhance_target} and \ref{alg:sensor_imputation}.
-Specifically, we propose a proof-of-concept approach that enables cross-domain knowledge integration for improved fatigue detection in heterogeneous sensor settings.
-Specifically, the method is designed to handle data collected from different sensor configurations with partially overlapping feature spaces.
-When new data from a different sensor setup becomes available, the framework compares its feature space to that of the target domain.
-If discrepancies are found—i.e., missing modalities—the method initiates a targeted imputation process to infer the missing signals.
-The aligned and augmented data are then incorporated into the model to enhance prediction accuracy in the target domain.
+For the problem defined above, we propose a framework that enables cross-domain modality imputation to improve fatigue detection under heterogeneous sensor configurations.
+A high-level overview is provided in Fig.\ref{fig:method_overview}.
+The sequential multi-source enhancement workflow is then detailed in Fig.\ref{fig:overall_framework} and Algorithm 1.
+The method is designed to handle data collected from different sensor configurations with partially overlapping feature spaces.
+When new data from a different sensor setup become available, the framework compares its feature space with that of the target domain.
+If discrepancies are found, i.e., missing modalities, the method initiates a targeted imputation process to infer the missing modalities.
+This imputation process is detailed in Algorithm 2 and illustrated in Fig.\ref{fig:Cross}.
+The aligned and imputation-enhanced data are then incorporated into the model to enhance prediction accuracy in the target domain, as illustrated in Fig.\ref{fig:fatigue}.